reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-02.md

 In this task, you will create a Logic App that is used as a Playbook in Microsoft Sentinel.

-1. In the Microsoft Edge browser, open a new tab and paste https://github.com/Azure/Azure-Sentinel to nevigate to Microsoft Sentinel on GitHub.
+1. In the Microsoft Edge browser, open a new tab and paste https://github.com/Azure/Azure-Sentinel to navigate to Microsoft Sentinel on GitHub.

 1. Scroll down and select the **Solutions** folder.